kreatoo/website-hugo/content/install.md

 * Doesn't require building packages, making it more suitable to older/less powerful systems.
 * Is not currently stable, packages may not even exist on the mirror.

-This installation guide will assume that you are gonna install binary packages (`nyaa i packagename`).
-If you want to build packages, please change `nyaa i` to `nyaa b` so it builds the packages instead of installing the binary.
+This installation guide will assume that you are gonna install binary packages (`nyaa install packagename`).
+If you want to build packages, please change `nyaa install` to `nyaa build` so it builds the packages instead of installing the binary.

 Now we can continue with installing base system packages.

 ### Installing the init system
 Kreato Linux includes multiple init systems.
 OpenRC, systemd and busybox init exist as a option.

-* If you want busybox init, you can install `base-runit`: `nyaa i base-runit`
+* If you want busybox init, you can install `base-runit`: `nyaa install base-runit`
-* If you want OpenRC: you can install `openrc`: `nyaa i openrc`
+* If you want OpenRC: you can install `openrc`: `nyaa install openrc`

 ### Installing networking tools
-`dhcpcd` is recommended. run `nyaa i dhcpcd` to install `dhcpcd`. you should install `wpa_supplicant` aswell if you need Wi-Fi connectivity. run `nyaa i wpa_supplicant` to install it.
+`dhcpcd` is recommended. run `nyaa install dhcpcd` to install `dhcpcd`. you should install `wpa_supplicant` aswell if you need Wi-Fi connectivity. run `nyaa install wpa_supplicant` to install it.

 ### Building the kernel
 You can either build your own kernel or use Kreato Linux's kernel, that uses Arch Linux's kernel configuration.
 It is recommended to build your own kernel, since it will be much more minimal and will compile faster.
-You can run `nyaa i linux-arch` to install the prebuilt kernel.
+You can run `nyaa install linux-arch` to install the prebuilt kernel.
 As for building your own kernel, you can check out [This video](https://www.youtube.com/watch?v=NVWVHiLx1sU).

 ### Installing shadow
 Installing `shadow` is recommended since a lot of software uses shadow.
-Run `nyaa i shadow` to install `shadow`.
+Run `nyaa install shadow` to install `shadow`.
 You can enable shadowed passwords by running `pwconv`, and enable shadowed group passwords by running `grpconv`.

 ### Installing the bootloader